MADMAN-Modding/rlsd/README.md

 <p>The purpose of this project is for devices to send statistics to a host machine that will display the information on a retro looking TUI.
 I started this project because I thought it'd be fun.</p>

+# Setup

+The script requires root access as it will place the binary in /usr/lib/rlsd, create a user, and create a systemd service

+Run the following commands:

+        # Downloads the script
+        curl -o rlsd-install.sh https://raw.githubusercontent.com/MADMAN-Modding/rlsd/refs/heads/master/install-scripts/linux/setup.sh

+        # Makes it executable
+        chmod +x rlsd-install.sh

+        # Run the script as root
+        sudo ./rlsd-install.sh

+        # Remove the script
+        rm rlsd-install.sh

 # Building

 <h3>Dependencies</h3>